Picture yourself at IU Bloomington

 A lively campus residential life

 About a third of undergraduates live on campus (including all first-year students), and IU Bloomington offers a range of different campus housing options, from traditional dorms to apartment-style housing.
-You can even choose to live in one of 22 unique Learning Communities with people who share your academic interests or passions.
+You can even choose to live in one of more than 20 unique Learning Communities with people who share your academic interests or passions.
 If you choose to bring a car or live off campus and drive, there are affordable permit options for parking on or near campus.

 On-campus dining includes traditional dining halls, fast food restaurants, coffee shops, and even food trucks.
 All are either covered by flexible meal plans, which can be purchased each academic year, or offer discounts to students who pay with their IU CrimsonCard.